How to Set Up Proxies in Android: Ultimate Guide

 You can install the “DNS leak test” application to quickly determine if you have a DNS leak.

-Screenshot of DNS Leak test app on the google playstore
+Search and Install the DNS Leak test app from the google playstore

-Screenshot of DNS Leak test app on the google playstore
+Open the DNS Leak test app after the installation

 1. Download and install the “DNS leak test” app from the Google Play Store.